1. Introduction

 Refer to the chapter Parameters for more information on the available parameters.

 2.2.
-Required ACLs
+Required Topic

-In order to work properly, the client’s user needs to have ACL permissions to do the following operations:
+In order to work properly, the client’s Kafka user needs to have ACL permissions to do the following operations:

 -